input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 import NetworksMatrix from '../../../networks-matrix.md';
 import CompiledBinaries from '../../../compiled-binaries.md'

-# Mithril Aggregator Node
+# Mithril Aggregator node

 :::info

-This is the node of the **Mithril Network** responsible for collecting individual signatures from the **Mithril Signers** and aggregate them into a multi-signature.
-The **Mithril Aggregator** uses this ability to provide certified snapshots of the **Cardano** blockchain.
+Mithril Aggregator is responsible for collecting individual signatures from the Mithril Signers and aggregating them into a multi-signature.
+With this capability, the Mithril Aggregator can provide certified snapshots of the Cardano blockchain.

 :::

 :::tip

-* For more information about the **Mithril Network**, please refer to the [Architecture](../../../mithril/mithril-network/architecture.md) page.
+* For more information about the **Mithril network**, please see the [architecture](../../../mithril/mithril-network/architecture.md) overview.

-* For more information about the **Mithril Aggregator**, please refer to the [Aggregator Node](../../../mithril/mithril-network/aggregator.md) page.
+* For more information about the **Mithril Aggregator**, please see the [Aggregator node](../../../mithril/mithril-network/aggregator.md) overview.

 :::

-:::note Mithril Networks
+:::note Mithril networks

 <NetworksMatrix />